 The Worksheets sub-menu displays convenient links to any section of the software.
 A second sub-menu, User Worksheets, provides functions which can add/delete/rename new, blank worksheets to your analysis for your additional calculations.
-Below that is Print Reports, which allows you to print any of 23 pre-formatted reports immediately, regardless of what worksheet is currently displayed on the screen (for more information on printing reports, see Printing Reports on page 8).
+Below that is Print Reports, which allows you to print any of 28 pre-formatted reports immediately, regardless of what worksheet is currently displayed on the screen (for more information on printing reports, see the next section below).
 Next, we offer a quick link to the Windows Calculator to help you make simple mathematical computations outside of REIA.
-Finally, Import... lets you import data from a version 15, 16, 17 or 18 workbook.
+Finally, Import... lets you import data from a version 15, 16, 17, 18 or 20 workbook.